VladChat/luggage-scale/blog-src/posts/durable-luggage-scale-frequent-flyers/index.md

 **Durability angle:** Robust sensor mounting, metal hardware, and rigid casing help the scale maintain calibration longer and survive knocks in overhead bins and backpacks.

 ## Key Benefits for Frequent Flyers
-- **Reliable construction** — Metal hook/strap hardware and reinforced body resist daily wear.
+- **Reliable construction** â€” Metal hook/strap hardware and reinforced body resist daily wear.
-- **Consistent accuracy** — Stable readings reduce surprise fees at check-in.
+- **Consistent accuracy** â€” Stable readings reduce surprise fees at check-in.
-- **Compact & packable** — Fits in a side pocket without adding noticeable weight.
+- **Compact & packable** â€” Fits in a side pocket without adding noticeable weight.
-- **Fast read & hold** — A quick, readable display with hold/lock avoids re-weighing.
+- **Fast read & hold** â€” A quick, readable display with hold/lock avoids re-weighing.
-- **Unit flexibility** — Switch lb/kg instantly to match airline standards.
+- **Unit flexibility** â€” Switch lb/kg instantly to match airline standards.
-- **TARE function** — Zero out add-ons to weigh only what matters.
+- **TARE function** â€” Zero out add-ons to weigh only what matters.

 ## Comparison: What to Look For
 Use this quick table to evaluate durability and usability at a glance.